ikechukwukamalu8/AI-Steel-Information-Extraction/README.md

-# 🔥 AI-Steel: Legacy Metallurgical Document Extraction & Tensile Strength Prediction
+# 🔥 AI-STEEL: Legacy Metallurgical Extraction & Sustainable Property Prediction

-This project builds a pipeline to extract alloy composition, quenching/temper parameters, microstructure notes, and mechanical properties from metallurgical documents, then trains ML models to predict tensile strength.
+This project demonstrates the extraction of scientific knowledge from legacy PDF documents and integrates it into a sustainable ML framework.
+It estimates the carbon intensity of manufacturing processes alongside mechanical property prediction, enabling multi-objective material design.

 ## 🔍 Features
 - PDF text + table extraction